lf-edge/ekuiper/docs/en_US/guide/rules/overview.md

 | jitterFactor | float: 0.1           | How large random value will be added or subtracted to the delay to prevent restarting multiple rules at the same time.                |

 The default values can be changed by editing the `etc/kuiper.yaml` file.

+### Scheduled Rule

+Rules support periodic start, run and pause.
+In options, `cron` expresses the starting policy of the periodic rule, such as starting every 1 hour, and `duration` expresses the running time when the rule is started each time, such as running for 30 minutes.

+When `cron` is every 1 hour and `duration` is 30 minutes, then the rule will be started every 1 hour, and will be suspended after 30 minutes each time, waiting for the next startup.

+When a periodic rule is stopped by [stop rule](../../api/restapi/rules.md#stop-a-rule), the rule will be removed from the periodic scheduler and will no longer be scheduled to run.
+If the rule is running, it will also be paused.